Back

 His "buffer behaviour" is Zepto's most expensive invisible problem: he now orders 2 packets of Maggi when he needs 1, because he has learned 1–2 items on a 16-item order typically don't arrive.
 This inflates Zepto's reported AOV while masking a reliability failure.
 A ₹950 order that looks healthy in the dashboard represents a user who has permanently discounted his trust in Zepto's inventory.

-The product insight this persona surfaces: The ISST (Inline Smart Substitution Toggle) proposed in Section 03 optimises for Arjun — the panic-mode, high-defection user.
-For Rahul Sharma, the higher-value fix is order accuracy tracking: a post-delivery screen asking "did everything arrive and meet expectations?" that feeds a dark-store inventory reconciliation loop.
-Rahul's silent feedback — no complaint raised, just buffer behaviour — is the least visible and most expensive form of user experience failure in Zepto's data.
+Rahul points to a gap the ISST doesn't address.
+The ISST optimises for Arjun - the panic-mode, high-defection user who needs OOS recovery in the moment.
+For Rahul, the higher-value fix is order accuracy tracking: a post-delivery screen asking "did everything arrive and meet expectations?" that feeds a dark-store inventory reconciliation loop.
+Rahul's silent feedback - no complaint raised, just buffer behaviour - is the least visible and most expensive form of experience failure in Zepto's data.

 Persona 3 - The Kirana-Replacement Convert